SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-12-12-getting-data-into-pinot.markdown

 - **Azure Data Lake Storage**
 - **HDFS**

 By default, Pinot doesn't have a storage layer, so if the system crashes, none of the data that was sent will be saved.
-To store the generated segments permanently in a local or distributed file system, we will have to change how the controller and server are set up to add **deep store**.
+To store the generated segments permanently in a local or distributed file system, we will have to change how the controller and server are configured to add **deep store**.

 > **Deep store:** The deep store is the permanent store for segment files.
 It is used to make backups and get them back (restore).
 A cluster's new server nodes will get a copy of the segment files from the deep store.
 If the local segment files on a server get damaged in some way, a new copy will be pulled down from the deep store when the server is restarted.
 Note that the deep store stores a compressed version of the segment files, and it usually doesn't have any indexes.
 These compressed files can be kept on a local or a distributed file system.